‘Marvel’s Inhumans’ Black Bolt Cast: Who Is ‘Hell On Wheels’ Star Anson Mount?

 — Anson Mount (@ansonmount) July 8, 2016

 Mount grew up in White Bluff, Tennessee, to a father, Anson Mount III, who was the original sports editor for Playboy and Nancy Smith, the former professional golfer.
 He taught acting at Columbia University in New York.
-A a bit of a.
-Renaissance man, the creative actor told the Chicago Tribune that he also loves to write and finds it “cathartic.”
+A bit of a Renaissance man, the creative actor told the Chicago Tribune that he also loves to write and finds it “cathartic.”

 “I sometimes think of myself as a writer-actor.
 I don’t get the same cathartic experience from acting as I do from writing.”